hugotms/trader/README.md

 This algorithm has been created by Hugo TOMASI in order to be used with Bitpanda Pro API server.
 It is used to monitor your trades fluctuation and cancel them if necessary.

-In any case would this program be allowed to buy stocks on your behalf.
+In any case would this program be allowed to buy stocks on your behalf, unless you specify it (see variables below).

 ## Requirements